- Having too much caffeine can make you feel nervous or jittery.

 How much should I have?

-What are the side effects with caffeine?
+What are the side effects of caffeine?

 Another impact of caffeine that is particularly important for adolescents is its relationship to bone health.
 It has been reported that individuals who consume a high amount of caffeine may have bones with less density, ultimately leading to weaker bones.
 This happens because caffeinated beverages may interfere with your body’s ability to absorb calcium.